deiberts86/Grafana-Loki/minio-operator-readme.md

      5. Drives per Server (How many "volumes" to make per server)
      6. Erasure Code Parity (EC:4 is the default but for demo purposes, you can assign EC:0 (No fault tolerance)) but only AFTER you created the tenant.
 You will have to go back into your tenant and edit the parameter. (bug)
         - More about Erasure Code Parity here: **[Erasure Coding](https://min.io/docs/minio/linux/operations/concepts/erasure-coding.html)**
      7. Optional: Click on the `Identity Provider` tab and you can assign a username / password for your s3 storage console you're about to build.
+Otherwise, they will be automatically generated.
 3. Once you setup these values, and click `Create` in the lower right hand corner and you will get a message that states `New Tenant Created`.
 You can now download your .json formated key identifier.
 4. Your s3 minio pod should be provisioning in the desired namespace you specified.
 This also includes the name of the pods and you can validate your storage by checking your PVCs / PV relationships for your storageClass.
+   - If your pod fails to start, check to ensure that your parity settings are configure properly to start the container.
+Your container logs should let you know if they need to be adjusted.